dkvz/dkvz-scripts/README.md

 - [x] IP location script: add a lookup in the ASN DB -> Done but that info seems completely worthless.
 - [ ] RDP script: add option to list all the existing profiles.
 - [ ] Check "TODO" inside of scripts.
+- [ ] Remove my user from the docker group and use sudo in geoip-update.sh - The docker group is basically sudo without the password so I should not use it